Comparison

 BrainTube vs Recall

 An AI-agnostic knowledge base is a personal library that isn't welded to a single AI app.
 In 2026 your working stack rotates — Claude for reasoning, ChatGPT for search, Cursor in the editor, a new model next quarter.
-If your knowledge is trapped inside one vendor's chat window, you rebuild your context every time you switch.
-Portability, via an open protocol like MCP, is what keeps your saves compounding across every AI you'll ever use.
+Portability over an open protocol like MCP is what keeps your saves compounding — and it is now table stakes: both BrainTube and Recall clear it.
+The real comparison is what happens to your knowledge once it's inside.

 Quick verdict